Meth Addiction is Back

 Using the opioid problem as cover, the meth problem has resurfaced and has positioned itself for a comeback.
 From 2011-2017, overdose deaths from meth more than quadrupled.
 There was another huge spike in 2017-2018, as deaths increased by 22% over the previous year.
 Experts across both the medical and law enforcement fields worry that this may foreshadow a larger epidemic and become the “fourth wave” in an OD crisis that has plagued the US since 1999.

 Although meth has been produced and used in the U.S. since the late 1970s, the popularity of the drug exploded in the early 1990s, – see “Breaking Bad.”
-According to the CDC, drugs are driven by “fads,” and history tells us that every opioid epidemic in the U.S. has been followed by a stimulant epidemic.
+According to the CDC, drugs are driven by “fads,” and history tells us that every opioid epidemic in the U.S. has been followed by a stimulant epidemic, like meth addiction.
 Because of the focus on them, opioids have become harder to get, and that has opened the door for methamphetamine to take center stage.

 - Meth has a Long History of Abuse in the United States